Mihir-Patel-64/mihirpatel-individual.github.io/docs/02-Component-Selection/Component-Selection.md

 |----------|------|------|
 | **Nidec 12V DC Gear Motor**<br>![DC MOTOR](DC.png)<br>High-quality, compact DC motor with gearbox, long life<br>Price: $19.50/each<br>[Product Page](https://www.omc-stepperonline.com/fr/moteur-a-engrenages-cc-12v-brosse-3-5kg-cm-41rpm-90-1-boite-de-vitesses-droite-sgc37-32125000-g90) | - Affotdable<br>- Compact<br>- Moderate torque | - Lower RPM<br>- Brushed design (wear)<br>- Needs driver |

-**Choice:** Option 1: Pololu 37D 12V DC Motor
+**Choice:** Option 1: Pololu 2371 (298:1 Micro Metal Gearmotor MP 6V)
-**Rationale:** The 37D motor provides high torque in a compact, reliable form factor, making it suitable for moving curtains efficiently.
-Its size and performance balance cost and durability better than the smaller or more expensive alternatives.
+**Rationale:** The Pololu 2371 motor is selected for its exceptional compactness (10×12×25 mm), high gear ratio (298:1), and moderate stall torque (2.4 kg·cm), making it ideal for space-constrained applications like smart curtains.
+Its low weight (9.5 g) and low current draw (0.07 A no-load, 0.67 A stall) ensure minimal power consumption and easy integration into small subsystems.
+While it is a brushed motor (subject to wear over time), its reliability and affordability make it a practical choice for this project.
+The lack of an encoder is acceptable for open-loop control scenarios, and the motor's performance is well-matched to the requirements of moving lightweight curtains efficiently.

 ---